NisseCR/paracosm/Stories/Campaigns/An Author's Oblivion/Player Characters/eve.md

 ## Goals
 Lorem ipsum
 ## Plot ideas
-- Lorem ipsum
+- Why do you tell stories?
-- Lorem ipsum
+- Us storytellers get to leave a place better than we found it, twofold.